-Multiple Part Equipment For multiple part equipment that can be separated (e.g., load indicators with custom shackles), the subordinate part (the shackle) shall be identified to the primary part (load indicator).
-This is not intended for standard shackles or turnbuckles, or equipment that is not field disassembled such as swivel hoist rings.
-If space limitations do not permit legible marking, a tag containing required markings shall be attached.
-Multi-Leg Sling Markings Rated load of each leg Rated load of entire assembly Sling angle upon which rated load is based
+Multiple Part Equipment

+- For multiple part equipment that can be separated (e.g., load indicators with custom shackles), the subordinate part (the shackle) shall be identified to the primary part (load indicator). - This is not intended for standard shackles or turnbuckles, or equipment that is not field disassembled such as swivel hoist rings. - If space limitations do not permit legible marking, a tag containing required markings shall be attached.

+Markings on Multi-leg Sling Assemblies